HL7/fhir-subscription-backport-ig/input/pagecontent/actors.md

 ### Client

 **Client** refers to the FHIR application or applications acting as subscriber.
-This includes the responsibilites of acting as a FHIR client (to create a Subscription) and receiving notifications on a supported channel.
+This includes the responsibilities of acting as a FHIR client (to create a Subscription) and receiving notifications on a supported channel.

 ### Endpoint